Ullswater is the Lake District’s second-largest lake.

 However, the only serious fishing is for brown trout.

-In 1955, it was used by Donald Campbell to set the world speed record in his jet powered boat Bluebird.
+In 1955, the lake was used by Donald Campbell to set the world speed record in his jet-powered boat Bluebird.

-The lake was also used in WW2 to test mini submarines and flying boats.
+The lake was again used in WW2 to test mini-submarines and flying boats.